encounterplus/encounterplus/docs/battle-map.md

 ## Handwriting and Highlighting

-You can draw on a map or highlight a specific area, sketch basic dungeon or environmental effect.
+You can draw on a map to highlight a specific area, add environmental effects, or sketch a basic dungeon.

 ### Adding handwriting

 1. Tap ![pencil][icon-pencil] or ![highlighter][icon-highlighter].
 2. Use a finger or stylus to write, sketch or highlight.

-### Changing ink color and size
+### Changing ink color, size, or style

 1. Tap ![pencil][icon-pencil] or ![highlighter][icon-highlighter] twice.
+2. Select color, size, or style.

 ### Erasing handwriting